docsforadobe/premiere-scripting-guide/3 - Project object/project.rst

 **Description**

-Deletes the specified sequence from the project.
+Deletes the specified :ref:`sequence` from the project.

 **Parameters**

-The **Sequence** to delete.
+The :ref:`sequence` to delete.

 **Returns**